saltict/availproject.github.io/docs/glossary.md

 ## Session

-In Substrate's framework, a session refers to a specific duration during which a fixed set of validators operate.
+A session refers to a specific duration during which a fixed set of validators operate.
 Validators can enter or exit the set only at the transition between sessions.

 ## Settlement